MATH250 Differential Equations

 - Laplace Transforms and special functions

-Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook and a TI-30X IIS scientific calculator (not the MultiView series).
 Details provided by the instructor of each course section.
 See course syllabus.